The first file you should transfer from ScoutBook™ is the Scout file.

 It contains information about each scout in your troop.

 Begin by exporting the "Scouts" file from ScoutBook.
+To do this, sign into Scoutbook and select My Dashboard.

 Then log on to TroopWebHost, and from the Main Menu go to Membership → Upload Members → Upload Scouts From ScoutBook.